DotCloudTutorials/DotCloud-PHP-Store-Sessions-In-Redis/README.markdown

 ## Push to DotCloud

 Now you can push your app to DotCloud!
 Simply run \`dotcloud push sessions\`.
-Now, when you visit the app in your browser, each page request will return an incremented count.
+When you visit the app in your browser, each page request will return an incremented count.
 Because your session is now stored in Redis, all three nodes have access to the same session.